KGyST/samuTest/README.md

     - these encoders plus pickler as DI
   - Dumping into a database instead of files
 - `current.json` issues rotating (.001, .002 etc)
+  - Driving it through a local bool wariable
 - `@JSONFunctionDumper` to be able to be run as `@JSONFunctionDumper` (not only as `@JSONFunctionDumper()`)
 - If `tests` is not a subfolder of the tested function, it's not possible to import the module (no `folder.module`)
 ---